 Unfolding the scooter consists of two steps: locking down a giant anodized handle (which feels rock solid when in place) and then inserting a giant metal safety pin for added safety.

-This type of folding mechanism is really the best we’ve seen on a high performance scooter and we can’t say enough good things about it.
-Hopefully this becomes the standard for extreme performance scooters.
+This type of folding mechanism is the best we’ve seen on a high-performance scooter.
+We can’t say enough good things about it.
+Hopefully, this becomes the standard for extreme performance scooters.

-The cockpit is beautiful in the no-nonsense way.
-The EYE3 controller, decent ergonomic grips, horn, brake levers, and the power control buttons are the only things that decorate the wide aluminum handlebars.
-All control cables / wires are routed really well and buttoned up nicely with strain-relieved housing that keep everything together and ensure a long, reliable life.
+The cockpit is beautiful in a no-nonsense way.
+The EY3 LCD throttle, decent ergonomic handgrips, horn, brake levers, and the power control buttons are the only things that decorate the wide aluminum handlebars.

 The handlebars, which are essentially downhill mountain biking ones, are super strong and wide enough to take on a comfortable position optimized for off-roading and aggressive riding.

-The height of the handlebars is adjustable, though we found that even when we maxed out the handlebar height, a 6 foot (183 cm) rider still found them to be a bit low.
+The height of the handlebars is adjustable, though we found that even when we maxed out the handlebar height, a 6 foot rider still found them to be a bit low.

 The Wolf Warrior 11 is a seriously lit scooter, and we mean that in the very literal sense.
 It has super bright headlights, side deck, grounds effects, and a massive red LED rear tail light.